antonfirsov/docs/2020/05-May/winforms-16.7-pr1/winforms-blog-16.7Pr1.md

 # What's available in the designer

 * All Windows Forms controls except `DataGridView` and `ToolStripContainer` (these are coming soon)
-* `UserControl` and custom controls infrastructure (available only in Visual Studio 16.7 Preview 1 version)
+* `UserControl` and custom controls infrastructure (only available since Visual Studio 16.7 Preview 1 version)
 * All designer functionality, such as
     * drag-and-drop
     * selection, move and resize